th3N0m4d/todo-firebase/README.md

 # TODO with Firebase

-A simple, and yet modern, TODO app written in Javascript and Firebase.
-This project also includes a tutorial with step-by-step instructions on how to: setup Firebase, create Firebase Functions and test it with Jest / Emulators.

-## Features

-- Type-checking with Typescript
-- Code linting with ESLint
+You will find in this repo a simple TODO application written in Typescript using Cloud Functions and Firestore.

+The project includes the following features:

+- How to setup and initialize a Firebase project
-- API description with Swagger
+- Working with Cloud Functions
 - Data persistence with Firestore
 - Unit tests with Jest
+- E2E tests with Postman
+- API description with Swagger

 ## Project Requirements